geoffreyweal/RGME/README.md

 NOTE: It seems to be important that you use the same version of GCC and Python to setup and run the RGME program.
 I.e, if you use GCC/5.4.0 and python/3.6.8 to setup us the RGME program, make sure you also load these versions of python and GCC before running the RGME (``get_gaussian_matrix_elements.py``) program.

-that you use to run the RGME program

- version of GCC and Python that you use to setup the RGME program are the same that you use to run the RGME program.

 ## How To Use This Program

 ### 1: Run Gaussian